Luthaf/Jumos.jl/doc/trajectories.rst

 -------------------------------

 `Topologies <type-Topology>`_ can also be represented and stored in files.
-Some functions allow to read directly these file, but you don't usally need to use them directely.
+Some functions allow to read directly these files, but there is usally no need to use them directely.

 Supported formats for topology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The folowing formats are suported for topology reading.
-If you want to write a toplogy to a file, the best way for now is to create a frame with this topology, and write this frame to an XYZ file.
+Topology reading supports the formats in the following table.

 +----------------------+------------+------------+
 |    Format            | Reading ?  | Writing ?  |